jbaron/cats/README.md

 nodewebkit --project </path/projectDirectory>
 ```

+Although you can use a relative path for specifying the project directory,
+please notice it is relative to the CATS installation directory and not the
+directory you are currently in.
+So normally better to use a full path.

-Or to open CATS with the same project as last time use the --restore option:
+To open CATS with the same project as last time use the --restore option:

 ```shell
 nodewebkit --restore